rgyani/observability-stack/README.md

 * **Distributed Architecture**: Loki is designed to be horizontally scalable and highly available.
 It consists of multiple components, including distributors, ingesters, queriers, and a storage backend.
 This distributed architecture enables Loki to handle large volumes of log data and provide reliable log storage and retrieval.
 * **Integration with** Grafana: Loki is commonly used in conjunction with Grafana, a popular open-source visualization and analytics platform.
 Grafana provides a user-friendly interface for querying and visualizing log data stored in Loki, allowing users to create dashboards and alerts based on log metrics.
 * **Cost-effective**: By indexing logs based on labels rather than their entire contents, Loki is more cost-effective than traditional log management systems, especially for organizations with large log volumes.

-Overall, Loki is a powerful and efficient solution for log aggregation and analysis, particularly well-suited for cloud-native environments and microservices architectures where logs are generated at scale.
-Its integration with Prometheus and Grafana makes it a compelling choice for organizations already using these tools for monitoring and observability.

 **Unlike Prometheus, which focuses on metrics, Loki is specialized in collecting and querying log data**